 - Contacted by track and trace?
 Stay at home.

-We realise these measures have been in place for several months, but it’s really important that we all continue to follow all guidance in 2021.
-This will help to protect our community, and reduce the length of a national lockdown.
+We realise these measures have been in place for several months, but it’s really important that we all continue to follow all guidance, even if you have already had COVID-19 or have now received the vaccine.
+This will help to protect our community, and reduce the length of national lockdown measures.

 NHS COVID-19 app